 The Green Star is our recommendation to wheatgrass drinkers who also do lots of other juicing.

 It’s the only one of our recommendations that’s designed to handle fruits and vegetables, and one of the very few motorized juicers that’s actually appropriate for wheatgrass.
 We also love that it can work as a food processor, grinder, and homogenizer for making other homemade goods.
 The downside is that it’s a sizable investment.

 How to grow organic wheatgrass

 Making your own wheatgrass juice at home gives you the most bang for your buck, both financially and nutritionally!
 You can also grow your wheatgrass in your garden or home.
 You can buy wheatgrass seeds and use a Wheatgrass growing kit to do it, more a little bit more mass production you can try a heavy-duty wheatgrass growing system.

 How to Shop for the Best Wheatgrass Juicer

 Know what type of juicer to buy:

 Only a few types of juicers can handle wheatgrass.
 You’ll want to look at masticating hand juicers or motorized triturating juicers.
-Some slow masticating juicers do wheatgrass juicer but it’s not dedicated as like those we discussed.
+Some slow masticating juicers do wheatgrass juicers but it’s not dedicated like those we discussed.